Retro Studios on the making of Metroid Prime Remastered, wanting to offer “best in class” graphics on Nintendo Switch

 No matter what your experience is, what do you think of Metroid Prime Remastered?
 How do you feel about the upgraded visuals?
 Which control style are you going for?
 Let us know in the comments below.

-Metroid Prime Remastered frame rate resolution
+Metroid Prime Remastered tech analysis, including frame rate and resolution

 Metroid Prime Remastered ended up on Switch last week following a reveal in the latest Nintendo Direct, and Digital Foundry has now provided a technical analysis that includes coverage on aspects like frame rate and resolution.
 Retro Studios seems to have done a great job bringing back the GameCube classic here, and it’s closer to a remake.